ryan4yin/nixos-rk3588/README.md

 Once the system is booted, you can use `nixos-rebuild` to update the system.

-## Time to build the image

-running on i5-13600kf, with 32G ram, and a nvme ssd.

-1. with emulated system: 1h 25m
-2. with cross compilation: - (TODO)

 ## TODO

 | Singal Board Computer | minimal bootable image |